Imagine that, after playing for weeks at an online casino, you have finally won a considerable prize.

 Casino bonuses can be very attractive, but there are always many terms and conditions attached to it.

 And that’s where it often goes wrong.
-Have you wagered more than the maximum of $5 per spin that is allowed under the bonus terms?
-Or have you ‘secretly’ risked your chance at ‘forbidden slots’, such as Blood Suckers?
+Have you wagered more than the maximum of $5 per spin that is allowed under most bonus terms?
+Or have you ‘secretly’ played with bonus money on ‘forbidden slots,’ such as Blood Suckers?
 Then it’s possible that the casino confiscates your winnings and doesn’t pay out.

-What can you do about it?
-It’s fairly simple.
-Read the bonus terms and conditions carefully, before you start playing.
-And do you really think that the conditions are too strict?
+What can you do to avoid such troubles?
+It’s relatively simple.
+Read the bonus terms and conditions carefully before you start playing.
+And do you think that the conditions are too strict?
 Then you can always opt-out, which means you choose to play with a casino bonus.

 2. You have created duplicate accounts